Brunno-DaSilva/restapi-design-notes/README.md

 **REpresentational State Transfer**
 - Concepts include:
-    - Seperation of client and server
+    - Separation of client and server
     - Servers are stateless
     - Cacheable requests
-    - Uniform interface.
+    - Uniform interface

 **Problems of REST**
-REST concepts and contextualization can be extremelly difficult to embody and can be a stumbling block for some developers who struggle to apply them pragmatically in real-world applications.
+REST concepts and contextualization can be extremely difficult to embody and can be a stumbling block for some developers who struggle to apply them pragmatically in real-world applications.

-- Too difficult to be qulified as "REST"
+- Too difficult to be qualified as "REST"
 - Dogma of REST vs Pragmatism
-- Structure architectural style
+- Structured architectural style
 - The need to be productive

 **Why Design your API first?**

-- Extremelly difficult to fix an API after publishing
+- Extremely difficult to fix an API after publishing
 - Too easy to add ad-hoc endpoints
 - Help understand the requirements
-- Well-designed APIs have longer maturaty and lifespan.
+- Well-designed APIs have longer maturity and lifespan

 **Parts of APIs**